Maikeio/MCChess/README.md

 # MCChess
-A Minecraft Plugin adding chess to minecraft
+A Minecraft Spigot Plugin adding chess to minecraft